-Effective July 1, 2017 HACSM received HUD approval to increase its voucher budget authority from 30% up to 35% for the Project-Based program.
-Expansion of the PBV program is one of the major resources for the development of additional affordable housing units and will assist the San Mateo County to meet the goal of ending homelessness by 2025.
+With activity #2011-16, HACSM received HUD approval to project-base up to 30% of its budget authority.
+Through its FY2016 MTW Plan, HACSM received approval to increase its voucher budget authority from 30% to 35%.
+Through the approval of its FY2019 MTW Plan, the budget authority was again increased to 40%.
+Expansion of the PBV program is one of the major resources for the development of additional affordable housing units.

-In selecting future Project-Based projects, HACSM has acknowledged that it will give preference to properties that are newly constructed, located near public transportation corridors, and contain energy efficient features.
+In selecting Project-Based projects, HACSM focus on properties that are newly constructed, located near public transportation corridors, and contain energy efficient features.
 This activity provides an avenue to increase housing choice for families by increasing the supply of decent, safe, and sanitary affordable housing.